docQodly/docs/docs/studio/pageLoaders/components/componentsBasics.md

 <Column.List align="center" justifyContent="between">
         <Column.Item width="60%">
-                Your webforms can incorporate datasource attributes with data types such as string, number, date, time, or duration.
+                Your Pages can incorporate datasource attributes with data types such as string, number, date, time, or duration.
 When these attributes are presented within components, you have the option to choose their display format in the Properties section.
         </Column.Item>
         <Column.Item width="35%">
                 <img src={require('./img/formats.png').default} style={{borderRadius: '6px'}} />